AlyMBarakat/KnowedgeGarden/README.md

 ## History
-This project was contributed as a part of month and a half summer inturnship at CivilSoft, Alexandria branch.
+This project was implemented as part of a month and a half summer inturnship at CivilSoft, Alexandria branch.

 ## Credits
 Special thanks to Eng.Hend Ibrahim at CivilSoft CO. for mentoring this project.